namz182/yt_down/README.md

 # YT_Down 🎥⬇️

 A Python-based command-line YouTube downloader that supports both single videos and playlists, with customizable video quality options.
-Built with **yt-dlp** for fast, reliable downloads and a simple interactive interface.

 ---